Applications for TEDxFolkestone 2021 open on Monday 15th June 2020. You can apply by clicking here

 Unfortunately not.
 TEDxFolkestone is run entirely by volunteers who do this around their day jobs and lives, meaning we do not have the capacity to speak with any applicants.
 Any questions you have should be covered within these FAQs.
 Should you have a question that is not covered here, then please contact us here, and we will endeavour to get back to you with an answer.
 However, please note we cannot respond to any questions regarding individual feedback on an application until the application window ends.

-We will not accept any applications to speak at TEDxFolkestone 2019 that does not come via the application page [link] and does not link with the theme of ‘A Reimagined Future’.
+We will not accept any applications to speak at TEDxFolkestone 2021 that does not come via the application page and does not link with the theme of “A New Horizon”.
 If we do receive direct applications to speak we will be unable to consider them.

 We think it is important to give feedback to anyone who took the time to apply to TEDxFolkestone, which is why we are committed to getting back to all unsuccessful applicants with feedback, so they can learn and develop from it in the event they want to apply again next year or to another TEDx event.